Addiction | 6 min read

 The other concern is that the two drugs may depress your central nervous system so much that you stop breathing.[6]
 If your condition isn’t noticed and treated within minutes, this side effect can also be fatal.

-If you’re tempted to mix these drugs despite the dangers, that may be a strong indicator that you’re dealing with an addiction, that your mental health disorder is not being adequately managed, or that you are more likely to develop substance use disorders as a result.
+If you’re tempted to mix these drugs despite the dangers, that may be a strong indicator that you’re dealing with a benzodiazepine or alcohol addiction, that your mental health disorder is not being adequately managed, or that you are more likely to develop substance use disorders as a result.

 If you have a prescription for Xanax and are taking the drug as prescribed, we’re not going to treat that as an addiction, though you may have some of the same symptoms as someone addicted.